 15 Mar Two Popes Talk about how Hard it is to Hear God’s Voice

 One of the goals of director Fernando Meirelles in his recent movie The Two Popes was to present Pope Benedict and Pope Francis in an “everyman’s” light.
-As such, the movie points to the vast scope, grandeur and influence of the world’s largest church.
-But it also features Benedict and Francis gearing up in their papal robes and eating pizza in a side room of the Sistine Chapel.
+As such, the movie has scenes capturing the vast scope and grandeur of the world’s largest church as well as more intimate moments such as Benedict and Francis gearing up in their papal robes and eating pizza in a side room of the Sistine Chapel.

-Although the interactions of the two popes in the film are largely imagined, their conversations are based on their various speeches and writings.
-One of the signature scenes is a dialogue about hearing God’s voice.
+Although the interactions of the two popes in the film are largely imagined, their conversations are based on various published speeches and writings.
+One of the signature scenes in the movie is a dialogue about hearing God’s voice.
 Benedict begins:

 Benedict: You know the hardest thing is to listen for God’s voice.